nipphittt17/Spotify-ArtistSong-Analysis/README.md

 The Python code for extraction and transformation can be found in [this notebook](extract_transform_track.ipynb).

 ## Data analysis
-To ....., the following analyses were performed.
+To derive the insights, the following analyses were performed.
 1. Exploration of statistics of all numeric values in the dataset.
 2. Identification of the most and least popular tracks.
 3. Examination of the key, mode, and time signature used.
 4. Inspection of the track analysis and features for each album.
 5. Tracking the popularity of songs by release year.
-6. Correlation analysis of each numeric attribute with respect to popularity.
+6. Correlation analysis of each numeric attribute towards the popularity.

-The SQL queries used for this data analysis can be found [here](bike_2023_analyze_data.sql).
+The Python code for this data analysis can be found [this notebook](analyze_track.ipynb).

 ## Data visualization
 The visualization was crafted using Tableau Public, featuring two pages: **Ride Distribution** and **Duration & Routes**.